CZ-NIC/knot/doc/reference.rst

   durability but is generally slower.
 - ``asynchronous`` – The journal database disk synchronization is optimized for better performance at the expense of lower database durability in the case of a crash.
-This mode is recommended on slave nodes with many zones.
+This mode is recommended on secondary (slave) nodes with many zones.

 *Default:* robust